Public sphere

+History

 Describing the emergence of the public sphere in the 18th century, Habermas noted that the public realm, or sphere, originally was "coextensive with public authority", while "the private sphere comprised civil society in the narrower sense, that is to say, the realm of commodity exchange and of social labor".
 Whereas the "sphere of public authority" dealt with the state, or realm of the police, and the ruling class, or the feudal authorities (church, princes and nobility) the "authentic 'public sphere'", in a political sense, arose at that time from within the private realm, specifically, in connection with literary activities, the world of letters.
 This new public sphere spanned the public and the private realms, and "through the vehicle of public opinion it put the state in touch with the needs of society".
 "This area is conceptually distinct from the state: it [is] a site for the production and circulation of discourses that can in principle be critical of the state."
 The public sphere "is also distinct from the official economy; it is not an arena of market relations but rather one of the discursive relations, a theater for debating and deliberating rather than for buying and selling".
-These distinctions between "state apparatuses, economic markets, and democratic associations...are essential to democratic theory".
+These distinctions between "state apparatuses, economic markets, and democratic associations... are essential to democratic theory".
 The people themselves came to see the public sphere as a regulatory institution against the authority of the state.
 The study of the public sphere centers on the idea of participatory democracy, and how public opinion becomes political action.

 The ideology of the public sphere theory is that the government's laws and policies should be steered by the public sphere and that the only legitimate governments are those that listen to the public sphere.
 "Democratic governance rests on the capacity of and opportunity for citizens to engage in enlightened debate".
 Much of the debate over the public sphere involves what is the basic theoretical structure of the public sphere, how information is deliberated in the public sphere, and what influence the public sphere has over society.

 Definitions

 Jürgen Habermas claims "We call events and occasions 'public' when they are open to all, in contrast to closed or exclusive affairs".

 This 'public sphere' is a "realm of our social life in which something approaching public opinion can be formed.
 Access is guaranteed to all citizens".

-This notion of the public becomes evident in terms such as public health, public education, public opinion or public ownership.
+This notion of the public becomes evident in terms such as public health, public education, public opinion, or public ownership.
 They are opposed to the notions of private health, private education, private opinion, and private ownership.
 The notion of the public is intrinsically connected to the notion of the private.

 Habermas stresses that the notion of the public is related to the notion of the common.
 For Hannah Arendt, the public sphere is therefore "the common world" that "gathers us together and yet prevents our falling over each other".

 Habermas defines the public sphere as a "society engaged in critical public debate".

 Conditions of the public sphere are according to Habermas: